ohadravid/ohadravid.github.io/content/posts/2025-09-hello-bazel.md

 You open a PR.

-And you’re just about to Alt-Tab over to the Wolt page - when suddenly…
+And you’re just about to Alt-Tab over to the Wolt page - when suddenly...

 <img src="/2025-09-hello-bazel/hello_bazel_05.svg" class="slide" loading="lazy" style="aspect-ratio: 16 / 9;"/>